 Goodguys 8th Nashville Nationals

-Bring a picnic or tailgate to the nation’s oldest, continuously-run, weight-for-age steeplechase.
-The stylish event, a seven-race card with the featured Iroquois Memorial, benefits Vanderbilt Children’s Hospital.
+For more than 72 years, the Iroquois Steeplechase has captivated thousands of spectators with its traditions, pageantry and energy of the sport.
+As the nation’s oldest, continuously-run, weight-for-age steeplechase, the stylish event, a seven-race card with the featured Iroquois Memorial, benefits Vanderbilt Children’s Hospital.

 TACA Spring Crafts Fair